james-o-dev/bitburner-scripts/README.md

 This kills all running scripts on all servers, including home.

+### Refreshing servers

+Run `run start.js` again.

+Necessary if you have purchased new servers or port-opening tools.

 ## Tips

 * Running the full script requires at least 15.75GB ram (Or 13.65GB if you don't need to `run killall.js`)
 	* If you don't have enough, just run a smaller script in the beginning to get money to upgrade your home ram.
 		You may use `early-hack-template.script` from the [Bitburner docs](https://bitburner.readthedocs.io/en/latest/guidesandtips/gettingstartedguideforbeginnerprogrammers.html#editing-our-hacking-script)
 * My personal priority:
-	* Buy enough home ram to run the scripts - in order to accomodate 15.75GB ram
+	* Buy enough home ram to run the scripts - in order to accomodate the 15.75GB ram needed to run all the scripts.
-	* Buy TOR router
+	* Buy TOR router.
-	* `buy` the port-opening programs as you can afford it
+	* `buy` the port-opening programs as you can afford it.
-	* But the Deeplink programs as you can afford it
+	* But the Deeplink programs as you can afford it.
-	* Buy QoL programs if you want
+	* Buy QoL programs if you want.
-	* Join factions and purchase augments needed
+	* Join factions and purchase augments needed.
-	* Upgrade home ram up to a point (typically until over 1 TB)
+	* Upgrade home ram up to a point (until you think you can run all needed threads for all servers).
-	* Upgrade home cpu
+	* Upgrade home cpu (may not be necessary?).
+	* Buy additional servers to use, if you need more ram and you currently can not afford upgrading home ram.
+		* Use `purchase-servers.js` to a single server with the largest amount of ram you can afford.
 	* Once augments get too expensive, install augments and start again.

 ## To Do